OpenM-Project/mcdoc.github.io/story.md

 ::: details The DMCA

 After some time of the releases, Tinedpakgamer announced the end of M Centers, and started slowly deleting everything related to him.
-The speculated reason for this was an DMCA takedown, but this was never confirmed.
+The reason for this was because he wanted a break and also had his identity leaked, so this was why he had left.

 :::

 ::: details SOMEONE

-While M Centers was slowly shutting down, a user named SOMEONE#1060 created a server named "M Community" and shared it through a major chunk of users on the M Centers server. his server, M Community, was the unofficial revival and archive of M Centers.
-As this server got increasingly popular, Tinedpakgamer found out about it then proceeded to delete the invitation message.
+While M Centers was slowly shutting down, a user named **someone1060** created a server named "M Community" and shared it through a major chunk of users on the M Centers server. his server, M Community, was the unofficial revival and archive of M Centers.
+As this server got increasingly popular, tinedpakgamer found out about it then proceeded to delete the invitation message.
 But it was too late, and most of the stuff was archived and lots of users were in the server already.
 M Centers eventually deleted the Discord server, leaving no trace of it.

 :::

-::: details MCenters 7.0
+::: details M Centers 7.0 (Akshnav)

 Later, a video titled something along the lines of "How to get MCBE for free" blew up.
 This video had linked the M Community server, which caused it to get lots of members.
-This soon led to M Centers joining the server and uploading M Centers 7.0 <i>(also known as Akshnav Launcher)</i> which also used <i>In-Memory Code Manipulation</i>.
+This soon led to M Centers joining the server and uploading M Centers 7.0 <i>(also known as Akshnav)</i> which also used <i>In-Memory Code Manipulation</i>.
 But this method had some issues.

 :::